×

 • Poor individual organisation

-• Difficulty in memorising the seasons, months, day of the week, and day of their birth.
+• Difficulty in memorizing the seasons, months, days of the week, and the day of their birth.

 • Confusion regarding yesterday, today, and tomorrow